sawubona-repo/KETE-HS20-WORK/LB6b-MicroServices/README.md

 </br>

 ### Weather Website with  Node.js & Express & OpenWeather
 Learn to build a web app where users can type in a city name and get real-time weather data instantly displayed on their screen.
+See http://react-current-weather.herokuapp.com/#/?_k=z39l2h for a live demo
 </br>
 * see https://codeburst.io/build-a-weather-website-in-30-minutes-with-node-js-express-openweather-a317f904897b
 </br>